UrosNikolic/WAR-MACHINE/README.md

     )
 }
 ```
-in your main.js you will render your app and attach it to element passed you passed in your index.js
+In your main.js you will render your app and attach it to element passed you passed in your index.js

 **How to use plugin in your theme:**

 In the component you want to render the plugin add section element with class or id of the plugin name.
 On componentDidMount call warMachine with element and url where your app is located.
 ```
 import warMachine from 'war-machine-package'